-3. Employee performance dashboard
+4. Employee performance dashboard

 **click to enlarge**

-Moving on to the bottom part, the COO dashboard offers a detailed view of the overall labor effectiveness (OLE) which is directly related to the employee’s productivity.
-In order to track the OLE, each business needs to set its own evaluation criteria based on what they expect from their employees.
+Moving on to the bottom part, the COO dashboard offers a detailed view of the overall labor effectiveness (OLE), which is directly related to the employee’s productivity.
+In order to track the OLE, each business needs to set its own evaluation criteria based on what they expect from its employees.
 Here we see that this metric is tracked for a five-year period as well as divided by department.
 Tracking this metric is useful as it will tell operating officers which of their employees or departments are underperforming and provide training opportunities or other solutions to improve performance.

 - Overall Labor Effectiveness